blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Stupidity in Islamic Culture.md

-Basically, they do things that are considered good just because
+Basically, they do things that are considered good just because Mohammed told them to do so, and forget that they had a natural reason to do them.
+As an effect of that, they also justify harmful things that Mohammed asked them to do.

 - Why are you good in this cruel world?
 Because Rasul Allah said: "The best among you are those who have the best manners"
 - Do not points weapons at your Muslim brother, because Shaytan may cause it to slip and injure him to cause enmity between friends (Sahih Muslim 2617, https://www.instagram.com/reel/Cz2-TA3r3NT/)